mycarta/mycarta/README.md

 - [2021 Geothermal Hackathon, Agile Scientific](https://events.agilescientific.com/event/geothermal-2021/ideas).
 Project details coming soon...

 ## Some EDA visulization favourites
-- Enhanced `seaborn` pairgrid matrix: one of the things I always do wehn I start looking at a multivariate probelm is to explore possible associations between features and target; one way I've found really useful is to "enhance"  the standard `Seaborn` pairgrid matrix by labeling each bivariate scatter plot with the distance correlation colored by p-value, and also rearrage the plots by the results of clustering analysis, like in the example below (you can read more about it [here](https://mycarta.wordpress.com/2019/04/10/data-exploration-in-python-distance-correlation-and-variable-clustering/)):
+- Enhanced `seaborn` pairgrid matrix: one of the things I always do when I start looking at a multivariate probelm is to explore possible associations between features and target; one way I've found really useful is to "enhance"  the standard `Seaborn` pairgrid matrix by labeling each bivariate scatter plot with the distance correlation colored by p-value, and also rearrage the plots by the results of clustering analysis, like in the example below (you can read more about it [here](https://mycarta.wordpress.com/2019/04/10/data-exploration-in-python-distance-correlation-and-variable-clustering/)):
 <p align="center">
   <img width="500" src="https://mycarta.files.wordpress.com/2019/04/matrix_sorted_predictors.png">
 </p>